open-dollar/od-docs/docs/resources/js-sdk.md

 Keyp's SDK provides a simple interface for interacting with Keyp's API.

 Currently, the SDK supports the following:

-- Plugin for logging into Keyp and persisting session data with NextAuth.js
-- Helper function for signing in using Keyp and NextAuth.js
+- Authenication using NextAuth.js
-- Helper function for ERC20 and ERC721 token transfers
+- ERC20 and ERC721 token transfers
-- Axios client for easily making requests to Keyp's API
+- Read and write smart contracts

 ## Usage 📖